Whenever an individual or a business decides that success has been attained, progress stops. (Thomas J. Watson Jr)

 A one-off fee can last a long time.
-That's such a good idea.
+That's such a good idea, although Reckon have moved to a subscription basis.
 Upgrading ensures you can receive support when you need it.
 Our clients get support from us, but on occasion we still need support from the developers to be able to help them.

 Upgrades offer new features and fixes - but seldom enough to warrant an upgrade.
 Comparing desktop with cloud solutions, we can see that useful new features are continually being developed for both.
 For desktop solutions these are generally introduced each year.